 THE VIQUESNEY DOUGHBOY MINIATURES

-In April, 1921, Viquesney's "Spirit of the American Doughboy" won a national American Legon design competition held in Centralia, Washington, beating three or four hundred other entries.
-When photographs of his winning statue hit the newspapers coast-to-coast, Viquesney suddenly found himself inundated with requests for a miniature desktop version.
-Thus, it was announced that "12-inch" replicas of the life-size statue would be available the following June (they were really only 11.5", and actual distribution began on August 19, 1921).
-Many of these bear the copyright date of 1920, but some don't; it depends where the statuette was made.
-Production first began in a room in Walter Rylander's Ford dealership building in Americus, Georgia, but later there were several manufacturing facilities located in the northeast and mid-west.
-The first miniature Doughboy to be distributed was won as a raffle or door prize at a Kiwanis Club luncheon by Jack Holst, a lieutenant in the Great War.
+The first metal miniature Doughboy to be distributed was won as a raffle or door prize at a Kiwanis Club luncheon by Jack Holst, a lieutenant in the Great War.
 The first two to be actually shipped from Americus, Georgia were sent free of charge to President Warren G. Harding and General Jack Pershing, commander of the armed forces in the war.
 Sales immediately took off, and by 1927, 25,000 had found their way into homes and offices across the country.

 Although deceptive wording in Viquesney's ads often led prospective buyers to believe otherwise, none of the statuettes was ever made of bronze, despite the claims of many sellers on eBay and other auction websites.
-It was only after the buyer had received his statuette that he or she would find a descriptive printed insert describing the piece as being made of soft "white metal [a lead alloy] which bruises easily".
+It was only after the buyer had received the statuette that he or she would find a descriptive printed insert describing the piece as being made of soft "white metal [a lead alloy] which bruises easily".

 Although deceptive wording in Viquesney's ads often led prospective buyers to believe otherwise, none of the statuettes was ever made of bronze, despite the claims of many sellers on eBay and other auction websites.
-It was only after the buyer had received his statuette that he or she would find a descriptive printed insert describing the piece as being made of soft "white metal [a lead alloy] which bruises easily".
+It was only after the buyer had received the statuette that he or she would find a descriptive printed insert describing the piece as being made of soft "white metal [a lead alloy] which bruises easily".

 Below are shown some of the various models and styles of the Viquesney miniature Doughboy.